stargatedaw/stargate/docs/troubleshooting/macos_install.md

 Click Open.

-The app is saved as an exception to your security settings, and you can open it in the future by double-clicking it just as you can any registered app.
+The app is saved as an exception to your security settings, and you can open it in the future by double-clicking it or using Launchpad just as you can any registered app.
 ```
 from [HERE](
   https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac